Congestion pricing in New York City: Early 2024: MTA approval and further lawsuits

-Meanwhile, further lawsuits were filed by Mark Sokolich, the mayor of Fort Lee, New Jersey; the United Federation of Teachers labor union and Vito Fossella, the borough president of Staten Island; residents of Manhattan's Lower East Side neighborhood; the town of Hempstead, New York; and small business owners.
+Meanwhile, further lawsuits were filed by Mark Sokolich, the mayor of Fort Lee, New Jersey; the United Federation of Teachers labor union and Staten Island borough president Vito Fossella; residents of Manhattan's Lower East Side neighborhood; the town of Hempstead, New York; and small business owners.
 The civil-rights organization NAACP joined one of the lawsuits as a plaintiff.
 Another lawsuit against the plan was filed by the government of Rockland County, New York, at the end of March.
 Although the congestion toll was intended to reduce vehicular emissions, three of the lawsuits claimed that the plan would violate an environmental rights amendment in the New York State Constitution.
 There were concerns that air pollution in the Bronx and Staten Island would increase, even as air pollution in the other three boroughs would decline.
 By May 2024, there were seven active lawsuits against the congestion pricing plan; an eighth lawsuit from truck drivers was filed that month.
 On June 20, federal judge Lewis J. Liman ruled against the plaintiffs in three of the lawsuits, saying that the environmental impact statement for the congestion toll had been thorough enough.

 Several New York state lawmakers also proposed a bill in April 2024 to repeal the congestion toll, and congressmembers Nicole Malliotakis and Josh Gottheimer introduced a similar bill in the U.S. House of Representatives.
 By then, all toll gantries had been installed.
 To reduce opposition to the plan, the MTA announced that New Jersey would receive some of the congestion toll revenue.
 The NYCDOT also provided funding to encourage commercial vehicles in the congestion zone to make deliveries during off-peak hours, while the MTA announced that it would reduce fares for some commuter rail trips and increase service on some express bus routes.
 Officials in other cities such as Boston, Chicago, Washington D.C., and San Francisco also contemplated congestion tolls in conjunction with New York City's planned congestion charge.